-Volatility is a popular topic among option traders.
-But it can be confusing.
-Looking at volatility from the perspective of trading capital, past activity, and probability may help clear things up.
+Options volatility is a popular topic among traders.
+Looking at volatility from a trading capital, past activity, or probability lens may give you better insight.

 Monster stocks with prices above $500 per share—the kind that can move $20 or more in the course of a typical trading day—attract a lot of attention.
 After all, a $20 move can mean a lot of money.
 If you own 100 shares of such a stock, that’s a $2,000 move.
 But is all the opportunity, or the risks, in high-priced stocks?